KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ----

 # Accuracy and Stability of Different Types of Time-Stepping Methods
 In numerical analysis, time-stepping methods are one of the most fundamental forms of numerical integration.
-These methods are commonly used to integrate time-dependent ordinary differential equations (ODEs) and partial differential equations (PDEs) [CITATION].
+These methods are commonly used to integrate time-dependent ordinary differential equations (ODEs) and partial differential equations (PDEs) [1].
 They are approximate methods that are dependent on user parameters and model properties, but can be used to approximate the behavior of a variety of systems with high fidelity if applied correctly.
 They are especially useful for integrating systems with no analytical solution, and are often used in industry and research.
 As such, the accuracy and stability of these methods are paramount.
 This wiki will serve to provide an introduction to the accuracy and stability of such methods, but a more in-depth study is left to the reader.
-Only first-order, ordinary differential equation with given initial conditions, known as initial-value problems (IVPs), will be discussed directly, although these methods can be applied to higher order systems and a range of conditions.
+Only first-order, ordinary differential equation with given initial conditions, known as initial-value problems (IVPs), will be discussed directly in detail, although these methods can be applied to higher order systems and a range of conditions.

 ## Background
 The Existence an Uniqueness Theorem states that the solution to an IVP, $f$, exists and is unique over a specified internal if $f$ is continuous and differentiable over that interval [9].
 This is key for numerical methods because it guarantees an exact solution under these conditions.
 This also allows the error of an approximation to be computable and allows for the determination of stability [10].